 The first few weeks of school (work days and school days) can be so overwhelming.
 There is always so much to do and not enough time.

 If you are not about that life, don’t fret.
 YOU DON’T HAVE TO HAVE YOUR CLASSROOM FULLY DECORATED ON THE FIRST DAY OF SCHOOL!
 Of course, you need the basics and to make sure it’s functional, safe, and inviting, but if you have a million ideas and not enough time, this can be a project you work on over the first few weeks of school.
 Your students would actually like to see the little changes you make and may actually help you!
+Students love to help!

 Create your science space that works perfectly for your classroom in the time that it works best for you!